httpwg/http-extensions/draft-ietf-httpbis-priority.md

 images do not block rendering and get drawn incrementally as the chunks of the images arrive.

-To provide meaningful representation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.
+To provide meaningful presentation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.

 HTTP/2 ({{?RFC7540}}) provides such a prioritization scheme.
-A client sends a series of PRIORITY frames to communicate to the server a “priority tree”; this represents the client's preferred ordering and weighted distribution of the bandwidth among the HTTP responses.
+A client sends a series of PRIORITY frames to communicate to the server a "priority tree"; this represents the client's preferred ordering and weighted distribution of the bandwidth among the HTTP responses.
 However, the design and implementation of this scheme has been observed to have shortcomings, explained in {{motivation}}.